yxlin/ggdmcModel/README.md

 ```

-The following code showed how the model build allocates a parameter vecotr with two different drift rates corresponding to the two conditions from a stimulus factor, 'S' to the DDM drift rate parameter,
+The following code showed how the 'BuildModel' allocates a parameter vector with two different drift rates corresponding to the two conditions from a stimulus factor, 'S' to the DDM drift rate parameter,

 ```
 pkg <- c("ggdmcModel")